sconover/wrong/README.markdown

   * Test::Unit - `require 'wrong/adapters/test_unit'`
   * Minitest - `require 'wrong/adapters/minitest'`
-  * RSpec - `require 'wrong/adapters/rspec'`
+  * RSpec - `require 'wrong/adapters/rspec'` (now supports both 1.3 and 2.0)

-To use these, put the appropriate `require` in your helper; it should extend the framework enough that you can use `assert { }` in your test cases without extra fussing around.
+To use these, put the appropriate `require` in your helper, **after** requiring your test framework; it should extend the framework enough that you can use `assert { }` in your test cases without extra fussing around.

 ## Explanations ##